 - On-premise Microsoft Azure DevOps Server (formerly called Team Foundation Server or TFS).

-- Microsoft Azure DevOps Server (formerly called Team Foundation Server or TFS) and Microsoft Azure DevOps (formerly Visual Studio Online).
-DevOps is free for up to 5 users.
+- Cloud-based Microsoft Azure DevOps Services (formerly called Visual Studio Online).
+Azure DevOps is free for up to 5 users.

 Whether you use the built-in version control with a shared network drive or incorporate a more robust third-party version control server really depends on the size and location of your team.
 If you have a small team (five or fewer users) that are on the same local network, the built-in version control should work just fine.
 If you have a larger team, or if your team is spread out across multiple locations, you should use a server-based version control system.
 Server-based systems are generally better performing and more secure.